 The deadline to apply to the Independent Assessment Process has passed.
 If you were sexually abused or seriously physically abused at an eligible Indian residential school (including the Mistassini Hostels in Québec), you may still have options.
 If you haven’t already done so, talk to a lawyer to find out what your options are.
 You can find a lawyer through the settlement agreement list or through the Lawyer Referral Service.
 Or call the Indian Residential School Survivor’s Society at 1-800-721-0066.

-If you were seriously physically abused or sexually abused at an eligible school, you were able to apply to the Independent Assessment Process for a payment.
+If you were seriously physically abused or sexually abused at an eligible school, you could apply to the Independent Assessment Process for a payment.

 For more information on the Independent Assessment Process, see the Independent Assessment Process website.
 Or call Aboriginal Affairs and Northern Development Canada’s information line at 1-877-635-2648 (no charge), from 8 am – 8 pm (Eastern Standard Time).

 See the Resources section below for more information on who can help you.

 It's a very good idea to get a lawyer to help you with your application.

 You may be able to use the Lawyer Referral Service.
 This program lets you meet with a lawyer to discuss your situation:

 Outside Greater Vancouver: call 1-800-663-1919 (no charge)

 See our fact sheet Indian Residential Schools Settlement and our booklet A Guide to the Indian Residential Schools Settlement for more information, including:

 - details about the two types of payment, and